scottfr/SystemsBook/Models and Truth/Models and Truth.md

 ~ Exercise

 A credit card company has hired you to build a model to predict defaults of new applicants.
-They give you a data set containing information on one million of their customers along with whether or not the customer defaulted.
+They give you a data set containing information on one million of their previous customers along with whether or not those customers customers ultimately defaulted.

 Would it be better to build a mechanistic or statistical model for this data?